rbredow/robbredow.com/content/posts/2025-05-01-ted-artist-driven-innovation.md

 featured: false
 ---

 I’m grateful to have been invited to speak at TED 2025 about the latest developments in filmmaking.
-I focused my talk on Artist-Driven Innovation and a possible path forward for artists in this time of significant change.
+My talk focused on Artist-Driven Innovation and a possible path forward for artists in this time of significant change.
 As technology rapidly transforms our industry, I wanted to share why the creative voice of the artist matters now more than ever.

 ![On stage at TED 2025]( /images/2025/05/TED2025_20250408_1JR7392-medium.jpg "Speaking at TED 2025") *Sharing stories and lessons from the TED stage.
 Photo: Jason Redmond / TED*